stephen-amori/apmx/README.md

 #### pk_build()
 `pk_build()` creates a PK(PD) dataset for analysis in NONMEM from source data.
 The functions is not intended to produce datasets for NCA.
-The function automatically maps CDASH terminology to a uniform variable name (apmx name) appropriate for pharmacometric analysis.
+The function automatically maps CDISC terminology to a uniform variable name (apmx name) appropriate for pharmacometric analysis.
 The function issues a variety of warnings and errors to inform the user of problematic subjects and records.

 General comments:
-* The `ex` and `pc` domain may accept standard CDASH attribute names or apmx names. apmx names are required for pd and other events.
+* The `ex` and `pc` domain may accept standard CDISC attribute names or apmx names. apmx names are required for pd events.
 * `DTIM` (the date/time of the record) must be in ISO-8601 format to be processed correctly.
 All date/times assumed to be UTC.
 Accepted forms:
     + YYYY:mm:ddTHH:MM:SS
     + YYYY:mm:dd HH:MM:SS